-• General coding standards
+General coding standards

-General coding standards are located at the beginning of the reference book and applicable throughout the classification.
+General coding standards are applicable throughout the classification.

-The unique identifiers for general coding standards begin with 'PGCS' followed by the number of the standard and the title (e.g. PGCS2: Diagnostic versus therapeutic procedures).
+The unique identifiers for general coding standards begin with 'PGCS' followed by the number of the standard and the title (e.g., PGCS2: Diagnostic versus therapeutic procedures).

-• Chapter standards
+Chapter standards

-Chapter standards are located at the beginning of each OPCS-4 chapter of the reference book and are applicable throughout the chapter.
+Chapter standards are located at the beginning of each OPCS-4 chapter and are applicable throughout the chapter.
+Note that not all chapters will have chapter standards.

-The unique identifiers for chapter standards begin with 'PChS' followed by the chapter letter, the number of the standard and the title (e.g. PChSL3: Insertion of stents and stent grafts).
+The unique identifiers for chapter standards begin with 'PChS' followed by the chapter letter, the number of the standard and the title (e.g., PChSL3: Insertion of stents and stent grafts).